 - (1) Hours.
-The clerk's office-with a clerk or deputy on duty-must be open during business hours every day except Saturdays, Sundays, and legal holidays as defined in RCFC 6(a)(6). - (2) Orders.
-Subject to the court's power to suspend, alter, or rescind the clerk's action for good cause, the clerk may: - (A) issue process; - (B) enter a default; - (C) enter a default judgment under RCFC 55(b)(1); and - (D) act on any other matter that does not require the court's action.
+The clerk's office-with a clerk or deputy on duty-must be open during business hours every day except Saturdays, Sundays, and legal holidays.
+But the court may by order require that the office be open for specified hours on Saturday or a particular legal holiday other than one listed in RCFC 6(a)(6). - (2) Orders.
+Subject to the court's power to suspend, alter, or rescind the clerk's action for good cause, the clerk may: - (A) issue process; - (B) enter a default;

-(d) Serving Notice of an Order or Judgment.

-- (1) Service.
+- (C) enter a default judgment under RCFC 55(b)(1); and - (D) act on any other matter that does not require the court's action. - (d) Serving Notice of an Order or Judgment. - (1) Service.
 Immediately after entering an order or judgment, the clerk must serve notice of the entry, as provided in RCFC 5(b), on each party who is not in default for failing to appear.
 The clerk must record the service on the docket.
 A party also may serve notice of the entry as provided in RCFC 5(b). - (2) Time to Appeal Not Affected by Lack of Notice.
 Lack of notice of the entry does not affect the time for appeal or relieve-or authorize the court to relieve-a party for failing to appeal within the time allowed, except as allowed by Federal Rule of Appellate Procedure 4(a).